ofajs/ofa-v4-docs/docs/en/docs/create-app/page.md

   </script>
 </template>
 ```
-In HTML files, use the `src` attribute of the `o-page` tag to specify the file path of the page module.
+In HTML files, use the `src` property of the `o-page` tag to specify the file path of the page module.
 The page content will be rendered inside this component.

 ```html
 <!DOCTYPE html>